 - Work regionally to promote access rights in other countries.

-- Help countries to improve their compliance with the Aarhus Convention not only through systematic measurement, but also through accessible data and indicators with actionable results.
+- Helping countries to improve their compliance with the Aarhus Convention not only through systematic measurement, but also through accessible data and indicators with actionable results.
 Improved compliance will mean increased environmental transparency, public engagement, and access to justice—which are core principles of good governance.

 Regional standards for Environmental Democracy Europe stands as the only region in the world with a legally binding convention that supports the realization of Principle 10 of the Rio Declaration .
 The Aarhus Convention, adopted in June 1998, is a groundbreaking international agreement on access to information, public participation, and access to justice in environmental matters.
 Former UN High Commissioner for Human Rights Mary Robinson has described the Convention as “truly a trailblazer [and] a key signpost for the future of human rights and the environment in all parts of the world.”
 The Convention established a legal standard for all three access rights in environmental matters with the aim of “contributing to the protection of the right of every person of present and future generations to live in an environment adequate to his or her health and well-being…” The Convention has become a focal point for civil society advocacy around environmental rights in practice.